Yale University MBA/MF Candidate, 2016

 SASB focuses on the materiality approach and recommends particular sustainability metrics for specific industries.
 Other data platforms and ranking systems, like the CDP Leadership Index, emphasize comparability: They compare all companies based on steps they are taking to mitigate and adapt to climate change (this data is outside the scope of this report).
 The choice between comparability and materiality will be determined by the various screening and reinvestment approaches that the majority of investors are taking.

 Next, the emissions data should be normalized to consider emissions intensities of companies as opposed to absolute emissions, which strongly correlates to company size.
-GHG emissions can also be compared against revenues, unit sales, or some other aspect of corporate financial indicators.
+GHG emissions can also be compared against revenues, unit sales, or some other aspect of corporate financial indicators such as sales forecast data.

 Investors can use this normalized measure to evaluate the regulatory risk a carbon price will have to a given company or industry.
 The following section (beginning with Figure 10) explores the pros and cons of the various comparison metrics.
 These comparison factors include those found in the Bloomberg terminal.